analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

     * If a higher order derivative is discontinuous, we way that we have a higher order phase transition

 [Understanding phase transitions in statistical mechanics](http://gtribello.github.io/mathNET/ising-model-phase-trans-video.html)
+* Phase transitions represented a major problem for the development of statistical mechanics.
+  * Works that solved phase transitions were highly valued